chepeniv/atlas-system_linux/libasm/notes/concept-x86assembly.notes.md

 ; read-only static data is declared here
 ```

-anchor pointns within the asm file are mark as:
+anchor points within the asm file are marked as:
 ```asm
 anch: ; this is a position which can be jumped to
       ; although they aren't functions they can be conceptualized as such